-The NZ Steel application notes that news reports indicate that land rights are provided for "as little as US\$ 0.02 per square foot."
-This claim was based on the Wiley Rein LLP Report referred to in section 4.2.1 above, which focused on the use of land-use rights as collateral for financing, as well as on the differential between payments made and a market-determined value.

-- The information provided by Zong Cheng indicates that prices paid in its locality were around RMB 89/m2, which is equivalent to around USD 1.28/ft2.
-Assuming the payment covered the 50-year period for industrial land-use, a straight-line amortisation of that amount is equivalent to USD 1.78/m2 or USD 0.026/ft2. - 268.
-The information provided by the GOC is that there is no legislative basis for concluding that the provision of land-use rights at less than adequate remuneration is a national or provincial programme. - The US DOC investigation into corrosion-resistant steel referred to a US set of questions to the GOC through the WTO subsidy notification process which included reference to a Jiangsu Province plan for the iron and steel industry for 2009-2011.
+- 268. The NZ Steel application notes that news reports indicate that land rights are provided for "as little as US\$ 0.02 per square foot."
+This claim was based on the Wiley Rein LLP Report referred to in section 4.2.1 above, which focused on the use of land-use rights as collateral for financing, as well as on the differential between payments made and a marketdetermined value. - 269.
+The information provided by Zong Cheng indicates that prices paid in its locality were around RMB 89/m2, which is equivalent to around USD 1.28/ft2.
+Assuming the payment covered the 50-year period for industrial land-use, a straight-line amortisation of that amount is equivalent to USD 1.78/m2 or USD 0.026/ft2. - 270.
+The information provided by the GOC is that there is no legislative basis for concluding that the provision of land-use rights at LTAR is a national or provincial programme. - 271.
+The US DOC investigation into corrosion-resistant steel referred to a US set of questions to the GOC through the WTO subsidy notification process41 which included reference to a Jiangsu Province plan for the iron and steel industry for 2009-2011.
 This plan identifies land policies to promote the plan's objectives, which include transformation and improvement of the steel used in, inter alia, anti-corrosion.
 The US DOC considered that the GOC had not adequately responded to requests for information so relied on facts available.
-The US DOC calculated a level of subsidy for YFC at 0.36%, based on the benchmark of land values in Thailand from an earlier investigation, having concluded that Chinese land prices are "distorted by the significant government role in the market" and that world prices were not appropriate, since not available to Chinese purchasers (it is not clear how "world prices" for land could be determined). - 270.
-A previous Australian investigation concluded that a programme for land use tax deductions for FIEs was not a countervailable subsidy. - 271.
-The EC investigation reviewed specific land-use right transactions, and concluded that since not all of them were subject to bidding or auction processes, the situation in China was unclear and non-transparent, and the prices were often arbitrarily set by the authorities.
-The EC claimed that these prices were set according to the Urban Land Evaluation System which instructed the authorities, among other criteria, to consider also industrial policy when setting the price of industrial land.
-The EU used industrial land prices in Taiwan as a benchmark, and established rates of subsidy as 0.73% as the weighted average for cooperating exporters and 1.36% for non-cooperating companies. - 272.
-One of the consequences of the ongoing socio-economic reforms and developments being undertaken in China is the move to achieve convergence of Chinese Accounting Standards (CAS) with International Financial Reporting Standards (IFRS).
-One of the issues in addressing comparability of accounting systems is the impact of China's unique legal framework for land ownership.
-As a substantial asset, land has a very different legal status in China to the equivalent asset in most Western societies, and this poses a challenge when seeking to compare financial reports of Chinese firms with those of companies outside China.
+The US DOC calculated a level of subsidy for YFC at 0.36%, based on the benchmark of land values in Thailand from an earlier investigation, having concluded that Chinese land prices are "distorted by the significant government role in the market" and that world prices were not appropriate, since not available to Chinese purchasers (it is not clear how "world prices" for land could be determined).

-&lt;sup>40 WTO document G/SCM/Q2/CHN/51 of 21 October 2014.
+41 WTO document G/SCM/Q2/CHN/51 of 21 October 2014.